lukso-network/docs/docs/standards/universal-profile/02-lsp1-universal-receiver-delegate.md

 People wishing to understand this standard, will be **well-advised** to check the **[LSP1-UniversalReceiver Standard](../generic-standards/02-lsp1-universal-receiver.md)** as its the origin of this standard.

-## What this standard represent ?
+## What does this standard represent ?

 ### Specification

-This standard represent a delegate contract to the initial **universalReceiver** function, when an address wants to delegate its universalReceiver functionality to another smart contract.
+This standard represents a delegate contract to the initial **universalReceiver** function, when an address wants to delegate its universalReceiver functionality to another smart contract.
 It contains a single function named **universalReceiverDelegate** that takes the same parameters as the universalReceiver function with an additional parameter:

 - address **sender**: Representing the address calling the initial universalReceiver function.